 Extensive experience with product development, software development, product testing, software maintenance, and technical support for commercial products.
 Management experience with software development, technical support, and IT departments.
 Over five years experience in radio and audio production including voice over, copywriting, production and air talent.

-Proficiencies include C, DCL (scripting language), HTML, CSS, Apache, PHP, Perl, Java, BASIC, Macro, and Bliss.
-Deployed and supported projects on OpenVMS, OS X, AWS Linux AMIs, Ubuntu and various other Linux distros, and Windows.
+Deployed and supported projects on OpenVMS, Mac OS, AWS Linux AMIs, Ubuntu and various other Linux distros, and Windows.

 Worked at the Oakland and San Francisco ballparks running the systems that feed real time pitch data and play outcome to MLB Gameday, MLB AtBat, StatCast, and the broadcast trucks.
 Did troubleshooting of systems, software, network connections, video processing and broadcast graphics.